mr6r4y/penlib/README.md

 # penlib

-Compilation with scripts used for security and penetration testing.
+Compilation of scripts used for security and penetration testing.